monitorjbl/excel-streaming-reader/README.md

   Workbook workbook = StreamingReader.builder()
           .setUseSstTempFile(true)
           .setEncryptSstTempFile(false)
-          .fullFormatRichText(true) //if you want the rich text formatting as well as the text .open(is);
+          .setFullFormatRichText(true) //if you want the rich text formatting as well as the text .open(is);
 ```